 - Help an individual live a longer, healthier life

-Rehabilitation involves adopting heart-healthy lifestyle changes to address risk factors for cardiovascular disease.
-These heart-healthy practices include exercise training, counseling to reduce stress and help patients return to a normal life, and patient education.
-The program is often provided in an outpatient clinic or in a hospital rehabilitation center by a cardiac rehabilitation team, which can include doctors, nurses, exercise specialists, physical and occupational therapists, dietitians or nutritionists, and mental health specialists, depending on the individual’s specific needs.
+The program is often provided in an outpatient clinic or a hospital rehabilitation center by a cardiac rehabilitation team, which can include doctors, nurses, exercise specialists, physical and occupational therapists, dietitians or nutritionists, and mental health specialists, depending on the individual’s specific needs.

 During cardiac rehabilitation, patients learn to exercise safely and increase their physical activity levels.
-The goal of cardiac rehabilitation is to:

 - Curtail the physical as well as the psychosocial effects of heart disease